RadotJar/voynich/README.md

     - Remove suspicious spaces: The goal of the formatter is to remove as much uncertainty as possible, so any "suspicious" elements should be removed.
     - Convert weirdos to characters: Weirdo characters are rare and hence add to uncertainty of outcomes, they should not be included in the text as characters.

-The formatter takes **a number of optional arguments**, which are described below.
-- WIP

 ### Outputs
 The formatter produces a plaintext file containing the formatted text.
 This will resemble the input file, but with the following changes:
 - All "." characters are replaced with spaces.
 - All "-" characters are replaced with newlines.
-- All "=" characters are replaced with double newlines.
+- All "=" characters are replaced with newlines.
 - All words separated by "," characters are removed.
 - All words containing "*" are removed.
 - All words containing "!" are removed.